Mathématique: Chapter 5

 “He was badly injured.”
 Jackson shrugged.

-“Obviously,” Rush said, not bothering to hide his irritation.
+“Obviously.”
+Rush didn’t bother to hide his irritation.
 “And what am I supposed to do about it?”

-“One day,” Jackson said, sliding down from the counter.
-“I’m going to catch you off guard and we’re going to have a nice, normal conversation where you don’t feel the need to pretend you’re a horrible misanthrope.”
+“One day,” Jackson said, sliding down from the counter, “I’ll catch you off guard and we’ll have a nice, normal conversation where you don’t feel the need to pretend you’re a horrible misanthrope.”

 “Is that a threat?”
 Rush took another sip of his Mal Doran.